seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 The earlier form of this clause said the coin was declared «on «вошёл в SOL ЛОНГ»» and assumed a conversation that does not happen: the Boss addresses the Architect, not this engine, and making him carry a technical fact between the two systems is the one thing the role table forbids outright.
-The clause was written for a chat-era engine and moved here unchanged — the same defect Appendix A records for the price age, arriving a second time. **A rule with no mechanism behind it is broken by whoever needs the information to move**, and it was, in the Architect's own answer.
+The clause was written for a chat-era engine and moved here unchanged. **A rule with no mechanism behind it is broken by whoever needs the information to move**, and it was, in the Architect's own answer.

 ```